 Plug in Mixer JST on 3-way pot PCB, cut yellow and blue wires as not needed.
 Solder white, green and grey wires to the commons on the toggles switches on VCO1, 2 & 3 respectively.

 Plug in Mixer JST on 2-way pot PCB, cut black and yellow wires as no needed.
 Solder Green to noise output sockets and white to the Ext input jack socket.

 Solder orange and white wires from the VCO toggle switches to their respective banana socket PCB as per the photo below.

 Plug in VCF JST, cut grey as not needed.

-- Take two additional lengths of wire, we used an off cut of blue and grey.
+- Take three additional lengths of wire, we used an off cut of green, blue and grey.

 Plug in LFO switch PCBs JSTs.